ObiAmal/political-research/philosophical-topics.md

+# Interesting Philosophical Topics

-# The Nature of “Politics”
+## The Nature of “Politics”

 *This section is inspired by and draws from Martha Nussbaum’s book "Creating Capabilities".
 Any quotes which are followed by (page \_\_\_) are taken from that page of the first edition of said book.*